The Haunted Palace

 Unexplained amounts of water consumption were reported by local authorities.
 The Castle was listed on the public "water wasters website" claiming inappropriate and wasteful usage.
 The owner denied the water usage and hired many leak detectors to try to prove city officials wrong.

-It's unclear if this was a political or practical matter.
 What required that much water?
 The pools don't account for it.
 The fountains don't account for it.
 Nothing visible accounts for it.

 The Pool Terraces